pyodide/pyodide/docs/usage/faq.md

 ## How can I execute code in a custom namespace?

 The second argument to {any}`pyodide.eval_code` is a global namespace to execute the code in.
-The namespace is a python dictionary.
+The namespace is a Python dictionary.
 ```javascript
 let my_namespace = pyodide.globals.dict();
 pyodide.pyodide_py.eval_code(`x = 1 + 1`, my_namespace);